 - In chapter 143 of Beelzebub, Oga reveals that part of the reason he drags Furuichi around everywhere with him is that he thought it would be funny.

-- Much of the fun in Yankee-kun to Megane-chan comes from Shinagawa reluctantly complying with Hana's shenaningans.
+- Much of the fun in Flunk Punk Rumble comes from Shinagawa reluctantly complying with Hana's shenanigans.
 It changes when the focus of the story drifts from her to him.

 - Kagerou Project: